mota57/EFTriggerHelper/README.md

 ## Usage

-In your db context add the field/property `DbContextTriggerHelper` and override the SaveChanges like so (copy and paste in your db context the savechanges)
+- copy and paste in your db context the override of  savechanges  in the following example.

 ```cs
     public class DummyContext : DbContext